jeffryang24/next-plugins/packages/next-css/readme.md

-# Next.js + CSS
+# Next.js + CSS (Modded :trollface:)

-Import `.css` files in your Next.js project
+- Import `.css` files (for pure css) in your Next.js project, such us: `import 'path/to/style.css';`.
+- Import `.module.css` files (for css module) in your Next.js project, such us: `import Style from 'path/to/style.module.css';`. **(Note: You must enable `cssModules` to use this feature)**

 ## Installation

 ```
-npm install --save @zeit/next-css
+npm install jeffryang24/next-css
 ```

 or

 ```
-yarn add @zeit/next-css
+yarn add jeffryang24/next-css
 ```

 ## Usage

 The stylesheet is compiled to `.next/static/css`.
 Next.js will automatically add the css file to the HTML.
 In production a chunk hash is added so that styles are updated when a new version of the stylesheet is deployed.

 ### Without CSS modules